Milchdealer/doc-metaguesser/pdf-to-txt/README.md

   --silent         Silence all logging, only show output filenames as result
 ```

-Use the `--silent` flag if you wish to process the output files with other programs alone a pipe.
+Use the `--silent` flag if you wish to process the output files with other programs along a pipe.
-Only the outfiles files, delimited by `,` will be outputted (logging will be set to error).
+Only the outfiles files, delimited by `,` will be written to STDOUT (logging will be set to error).

 ## Docker
 ### Installation
 `docker build -t pdf2text:latest .`

 ### Usage
-The `Dockerfile` will mount to `VOLUMES` to `/input` and `/output`.
+The `Dockerfile` will mount two `VOLUMES` to `/input` and `/output`.
 Assign them to local folders you want to use.

 ```sh
 PDF_INPUT_DIR="/tmp/pdf_parser_input"